 Man charged following New Carlisle cornfield search

 Sep.
-24—A man who fled from deputies this week, sparking a search through a cornfield in New Carlisle, was arrested Thursday in Moorefield Twp.
+24—A man who ran from deputies this week, sparking a search through a cornfield in New Carlisle, was arrested Thursday in Moorefield Twp.

-Luke Anthony Adams, 30, was charged with receiving stolen property, improperly handling firearms in a motor vehicle, having weapons under disability and drug abuse, according to a Clark County Sheriff's Office press release.
+Luke Anthony Adams, 30, was charged with receiving stolen property, improperly handling firearms in a motor vehicle, having weapons under disability and drug abuse, according a release from the Clark County Sheriff's Office.

-Deputies on Wednesday were dispatched to St. Rt.
-235 and Marquart Road "in reference to a suspicious male walking around a house," a statement released from the sheriff's office on Wednesday said.
+Deputies on Wednesday were dispatched to state Route 235 and Marquart Road "in reference to a suspicious male walking around a house," a statement released from the sheriff's office on Wednesday said.

-Deputies located Adams in a driveway standing next to a tan Chevrolet SUV, which Reynolds said was reported as stolen from the Columbus area.
-Deputies collected his information, and the Clark County Dispatch requested it from deputies a second time because information "did not come back correctly," the release said.
+Deputies found Adams in a driveway standing next to a tan Chevrolet SUV, which Reynolds said was reported stolen from the Columbus area.
+Deputies collected his information, and the Clark County dispatch requested it from deputies a second time because information "did not come back correctly," the release said.
 An additional sheriff's office vehicle arrived on scene, and Adams reportedly fled on foot to a large cornfield, where deputies could not locate him.

 The next morning, a deputy on patrol noticed Adams at the gas station.